Treatment for tuberculosis (TB) usually involves taking antibiotics for several months.

 While TB is a serious condition that can be fatal if left untreated, deaths are rare if treatment is completed.

-Most people don't need to be admitted to hospital during treatment.
+Most people do not need to be admitted to hospital during treatment.

-You'll be prescribed at least a six-month course of a combination of antibiotics if you're diagnosed with active pulmonary TB, where your lungs are affected and you have symptoms.
+You'll be prescribed at least a 6-month course of a combination of antibiotics if you're diagnosed with active pulmonary TB, where your lungs are affected and you have symptoms.

 The usual treatment is:

-- two antibiotics (isoniazid and rifampicin) for six months
+- 2 antibiotics (isoniazid and rifampicin) for 6 months

-- two additional antibiotics (pyrazinamide and ethambutol) for the first two months of the six-month treatment period
+- 2 additional antibiotics (pyrazinamide and ethambutol) for the first 2 months of the 6-month treatment period

 It may be several weeks before you start to feel better.
 The exact length of time will depend on your overall health and the severity of your TB.

-After taking antibiotics for two weeks, most people are no longer infectious and feel better.
+After taking antibiotics for 2 weeks, most people are no longer infectious and feel better.

 However, it's important to continue taking your medicine exactly as prescribed and to complete the whole course of antibiotics.

-Taking medication for six months is the best way to ensure the TB bacteria are killed.
+Taking medication for 6 months is the best way to ensure the TB bacteria are killed.